Hook: The Lesson That Cost Me $7,000

-Here’s the problem: life’s best teachers show up too late.
+This is the problem with life’s best teachers: they show up too late.

 This guide changes that.